sapcc/hermes/docs/users/index.md

-# Documentation for Hermes users
+# Getting Started with Hermes

-Hermes is an audit trail service for OpenStack.
-If auditing is enabled and Hermes is deployed to OpenStack, per tenant audit events are available as an API to users, as well as an optional Dashboard component.
+Hermes is an audit trail service for OpenStack that enables easy access to audit events on a tenant basis.
+With Hermes, you can view project-level audit events through an API or as an optional module in the OpenStack dashboard, Elektra.

-A Hermes event is a JSON record containing the details of a given OpenStack event.
-The event log contains information about actions taken within your OpenStack tenant or domain, such as who made the request, what the request was, and when the request occurred.
+## What is an audit event?

-For any given event, the log contains the following details: What, When, Who, From Where, On What, Where, To Where of an activity<sup>*</sup>.
-This is also referred to as the 7 W’s of audit and compliance.
+An audit event is a JSON record that contains the details of a given OpenStack event, such as the user who made the request, the request itself, and when it occurred.
+The event log contains information about actions taken within your OpenStack tenant or domain.

-&ast;*an activity is a type of event that provides information about actions having occurred or intended to occur, and initiated by some resource or done against some resource.*
+## 7 “W”s of audit

-### The 7 “W”s of audit
+Hermes provides detailed information about each event, including the 7 “W”s of audit: What, When, Who, FromWhere, OnWhat, Where, ToWhere.
+This information is presented in the CADF format, which includes both mandatory and optional properties.

 | “W” Component | CADF Mandatory Properties  | CADF Optional Properties (where applicable) | Description |
 | --- | --- | --- | --- |